7 Introduction to R and the Tidyverse

 )

-A geom_* combines data (here peng), a geometry (here vertical, stacked bars) and a statistical transformation (here counting the number of penguins per island and species). ggplot2 features many such geoms: A good overview is provided by this cheatsheet: https://rstudio.github.io/cheatsheets/html/data-visualization.html.
+A geom_* combines data (here peng), a geometry (here vertical, stacked bars) and a statistical transformation (here counting the number of penguins per island and species).
+Each geom has different visual elements (e.g. an x- and a y-axis, shape and size of geometric elements, fill and border colour, …) to which we can map certain variables (columns) of our input dataset.
+The visual elements will then represent these variables in the plot. ggplot2 features many geoms: A good overview is provided by this cheatsheet: https://rstudio.github.io/cheatsheets/html/data-visualization.html.

-Beyond geoms, a ggplot plot can be further specified with (among others) scales, facets and themes.
+Beyond geoms, a ggplot2 plot can be further specified with (among others) scales, facets and themes.

-7.3.2 scales control the behaviour of visual elements
+7.4.2 scales control the exact behaviour of visual elements

 Here is another plot to demonstrate this: Boxplots of penguin weight per species.